-The length of the course allows us to get deeper into creating musical instruments from ourselves, to understand our own voice better, as well as to understand the ways in which it can be more easily and efficiently used.
-Attention is also paid to the listening to other participants in the group.
+The length of the course allows us to get deeper into creating musical instruments by ourselves, to understand our own voice better, as well as to understand the ways in which it can be more easily and efficiently used.
+Attention is also paid to listening to other participants in the group.
 The week’s work is mostly focused on training by the Werbeck Singing Method, as well as on singing monophonic and polyphonic songs.
 You may use your free time for walks through Orebić.
 The rich tradition of this cradle of captains and sailors can be seen in the Maritime Museum.
-You may also visit the 15th century Franciscan monastery and taste the world-famous local wines while you have lunch.
+You may also visit the 15th-century Franciscan monastery and taste the world-famous local wines while you have lunch.

 Active and Fun

 Pelješac offers various possibilities of Sea Recreation to anyone interested in a more active holiday: from swimming, surfing (the ideal position on the Pelješac Channel is in front of the town Viganj), water-skiing, rowing and sailing to diving and exploring various marine flora and fauna, as well as archaeological rarities.
 Of the recreation “on dry land” there is no lack of possibilities either: walking in nature, away from traffic, cycling, hiking, especially to the highest summit of Pelješac – St. Elias (Sv.
 Ilija), 961m.